McKael/takuzu/README.md

 generate puzzles.
 I haven't written the tool documentation yet.

-To build the gotak CLI utility, you can use
+To build the gotak CLI utility, you can use the following command (with Go 1.8+):

 ```
 go get github.com/takuzu/gotak